Digital-History-Berlin/CREST-Annotation/crest-annotation-backend/README.md

 1. From the virtual environment run `alembic revision --autogenerate -m "<commit message>"`

 This will auto-generate a migration file.
 Now `alembic upgrade head` will apply these changes to any database.

+To do this on a remote instance, a quick and easy solution is to edit `.env.local`.